White-label and private labels models both mean you’re selling a product made by someone else, just under your own brand.

 Is there a battle between private label vs white label companies?
 Probably more confusion than battle.
-To explain what does white label mean in business and what is the difference between white label and private label, we have prepared this article: it will help you quickly understand the topic and discover the details of building relationships between teams in the professional product retail industry.
+To explain what does white label mean in business and what is the difference between private label and white label, we have prepared this article: it will help you quickly understand the topic and discover the details of building relationships between teams in the professional product retail industry.

 It is worth noting that white label and private label are similar concepts that have a common core but differ in details.
 In both cases, we are talking about the resale of goods or services on behalf of the company's brand.
 And in both cases, the products and services resold under the company's brand are produced by someone else.
 And that's where the similarities between private labels and white-label end.